theronhitchman/linear-algebra/syllabus/index.md

 thing.
 Students can schedule further attempts on content standards by making an office hour appointment with me, or some other mutually agreeable arrangement.

+Multiple attempts are expected and encouraged.
+But please plan ahead and leave time to get through all of these.
+It is difficult (for you and for me) to complete many standards in the last two weeks of the term.
+I advise you to get to work right away on a content standard that you have not mastered, so they don't pile up.

 ----